geoscience-community-codes/GISMO/README.md

 gthompson (at) usf (dot) edu

 GISMO helps a lot of researchers prepare their papers for conferences and publication.
 There are around 300 subscribers to the GISMO Users listserv and GISMO is downloaded over 1000 times a year.
 But GISMO is supported by unpaid volunteers only.
 So please help us out by citing this work in your paper.
-Suggested citation:
+Suggested citations:

-Thompson G. and Reyes, C., (2017) GISMO - a seismic data analysis toolbox for MATLAB [software package], http://geoscience-community-codes.github.io/GISMO/.
-Accessed August 2018.
+Thompson G. and Reyes, C., (2018) GISMO - a seismic data analysis toolbox for MATLAB [software package].
+Available: http://geoscience-community-codes.github.io/GISMO/.
+Version 1.20b.
+Accessed: Aug.
+2018. doi:10.5281/zenodo.1404723.

 http://doi.org/10.5281/zenodo.1404723

 (update the month and year to the date you are visiting this site)